 (7)

-where and are each sector’s share in total exports and imports, respectively, and and are each sector’s share in total export and import prices, respectively (with ,, , ).
+where ϕi and θi are each sector’s share in total exports and imports, respectively, and and are each sector’s share in total export and import prices, respectively (with ,, , ).
 From equations (6) and (7), therefore, once , , , and , it follows that the overall elasticities are altered by changes in the sectoral composition of the economy.

 Hence, substituting (6) and (7) in the BOP equilibrium equation (3) one finds that: